ericwbailey/ericwbailey.website/source/published/on-inclusive-personas-and-inclusive-user-research.md

 Disabled supertoken individuals who manage to operate inaccessible systems are often called back to traditional design research efforts.
 This is largely due to the ease of getting a traditionally difficult-to-source participant to return compared to the effort involved with sourcing new candidates.

-Unfortunately, this also leads to [over-correcting for one individual’s preferences](https://ericwbailey.website/published/on-inclusive-personas-and-inclusive-user-research#hyperfixation) and way of navigating digital experiences.
-It also limits team interaction disabled people, which may create further assumptions and misunderstandings.
+Unfortunately, this also leads to [over-correcting for one individual’s preferences](https://ericwbailey.website/published/on-inclusive-personas-and-inclusive-user-research#hyperfixation) and methods of navigating digital experiences.
+It also limits team interaction with disabled people, which may create further assumptions and misunderstandings.

 ## Clout-driven design

-The second of the two Undesirable outcomes created by traditional practices are [**disability dongles**](https://blog.castac.org/2022/04/disability-dongle/).
+The second of the two undesirable outcomes created by traditional practices are [**disability dongles**](https://blog.castac.org/2022/04/disability-dongle/).

 The term “disability dongle” was created by [Liz Jackson](https://www.linkedin.com/in/eejackson/), [Alex Haagaard](https://alexhaagaard.com/), and [Rua Williams](https://www.linkedin.com/in/ruamwilliams/).
 It refers to so-called “innovative” artifacts produced to address perceived needs for disabled populations.

-These solutioneered devices are created mainly as an attempt to gain accolades in existing traditional design spaces, where disability presence has historically been less-present.
+These devices are created mainly as an attempt to gain accolades in existing traditional design spaces, where disability presence has historically been less-present.

 <figure
   role="figure"